jeffjewett/aerospike-migrations/README.md

 {"ip":"10.130.2.1","datetime":"2017-11-30T15:27:17.000Z","url":"GET /contest.php HTTP/1.1","status":200}
 ```

-## Extract Existing Snowflake Data and Migrate Directly to Aerospike
+## (IV) Extract Existing Snowflake Data and Migrate Directly to Aerospike

 The example that follows will migrate existing Snowflake data (Snowflake TPC-H sample data, 'customer' table) directly to an Areospike database using Apache Spark.
 The Snowflake data will be read into a Spark DataFrame, the key column of the _implied_ schema of the key column will be transformed, then the entire DataFrame will be written directly to Aerospike.
 Both the Apache Spark and Aerospike clusters will be provisiond with Ansible scripts found found [here](https://github.com/aerospike-examples/aerospike-ansible).
 A provisioning tutorial using these scripts can be found [here](https://dev.to/aerospike/using-aerospike-connect-for-spark-3poi).